 Section 4: DUTIES

 Executive Board - Develops the PTSO’s annual budget, will establish and oversee committees to conduct the work of the PTSO, establish fundraising programs, approved by a majority vote of the Board unbudgeted expenditures of no more than $200,000

-Vice Presidents - Oversee the committee system of the PTSO, assist the President and chair meetings in the absence of the President.
+Vice President - Oversee the committee system of the PTSO, assist the President and chair meetings in the absence of the President.

-Recording Secretary - Record and distribute minutes of all Executive Board meetings and all General PTSO meetings, hold historical records for the PTSO.
+Secretary - Record and distribute minutes of all Executive Board meetings and all General PTSO meetings, and hold historical records for the PTSO.

-Communications Secretary - Manage communications and marketing for the PTSO including, but not limited to PTSO newsletters, email broadcasts, website, bulletin boards, social media etc.
+Communications Liaison - Manage communications and marketing for the PTSO including, but not limited to PTSO newsletters, email broadcasts, website, bulletin boards, social media, etc.

 Section 5: BOARD MEETINGS